pavancv/chintana_website_src/README.md

     - Unless whole book is scanned, disorganized
     - All the negatives of Hardcopy book continue to exist

+## Vision
+    Website for easy reading of BhagavadGeeta and a few philosophy books Website is organized into books
+    Each book has two different views:-
+        - List view: which can be used for Parayana
+        - Detailed view:- Each shloka's commentaries are provided

 ### This is a static website
 ### Hugo to used to generate the site.
 Bootstrap is used for CSS/JS.

 ### To contribute:-